coreinfrastructure/best-practices-badge/doc/security.md

 is authorized to do that, and few people have that privilege.
 The deployment platform infrastructure verifies authentication and authorization.

+There is an odd special case involving the repository URL `repo_url`.
+We are trying to counter subtle attacks where a project tries to claim the good reputation or effort of another project by constantly switching its `repo_url` to other projects and/or nonsense.
+The underlying problem is that names/identities are hard; the `repo_url` (when present) is the closest to an "identity" that we have for a project.
+We have to allow it to change sometimes (because it sometimes does), but it should be a rare "sticky" event.
+There are various special cases, e.g., you can always set the `repo_url` if it's nil, the setter is an admin, or if only the scheme is changed.
+But otherwise normal users can't change the `repo_urls` in less than `REPO_URL_CHANGE_DELAY` days (a constant set in the projects controller).
+Allowing users to change `repo_urls`, but only with large delays, reduces the administration effort required.
+By doing this, we help protect the integrity of the overall database from potentially-malicious authorized users.

 #### Modification to official application requires authorization via GitHub